-If you want to enjoy peace of mind while traveling, you need to purchase travel medical insurance beforehand.
+If you want to enjoy peace of mind while traveling outside your home country, you need the best travel medical insurance beforehand.
 This will protect you in case of emergency for you and any companion travelers.
-And in this article, we’re going to share the 3 best travel medical insurance policies with you.
+And in this article, we’re going to share the 3 best policies with you.

 These plans provide emergency medical coverage for travelers who are leaving their home country.
 They cover medical emergencies and emergency evacuations.
 Your health insurance from home might not cover you abroad – which is why this is such an important consideration.
 You need to have travel medical coverage when going abroad.